MobilePayDev/MobilePay-Online/README.md

 from there you can get the clientId and clientSecret you need for calling our APIs.
 Further reading: https://github.com/MobilePayDev/MobilePay-Online#how-to-call-the-online-apis-in-sandbox

 ### Step 4 Make your own test merchant
-By posting to /merchants/
+By posting to /merchants/.
+Further reading: https://github.com/MobilePayDev/MobilePay-Online/blob/master/README.md#merchants

 ### Step 5 Initiate a payment
 By posting to /payments/.
-You´ll get the redirectToMPUrl in reponse.
+Further reading: https://github.com/MobilePayDev/MobilePay-Online/blob/master/README.md#payments You´ll get the redirectToMPUrl in reponse.
 Now is also a good time to start working on your callback endpoint (the service you expose on cardDataCallbackUrl).
 Make sure it at least consumes the POST and reply http200.

 ### Step 6 Try the payment in the app
 Open the "redirectToMPUrl" in a browser (or from an app), and try the payment flow.